 A facelift is a surgical procedure to lift the mid- to lower face to restore a youthful appearance.
 There is a range of procedures that are often called a facelift.
-Honolulu plastic surgeon Dr. Shim Ching carefully assesses each patient’s face and the way it has aged to determine the treatment plan that will best provide the desired cosmetic improvements.
+In Honolulu, Hawaii, board-certified plastic surgeon Dr. Shim Ching carefully assesses each patient’s face and the way it has aged to determine the treatment plan that will best provide the desired cosmetic improvements.

 To find out how facial cosmetic surgery can help you look younger and more attractive, request a consultation with Dr. Ching or call our office at (808) 585-8855 to schedule an appointment.

 A facelift is a cosmetic surgery procedure that helps patients look younger by rejuvenating the face from the cheekbones to the jawline.
 Facelifts can be performed on both men and women as soon as there are signs of aging.
 Ideally, this procedure is performed earlier in life, in the mid-40s to 50s.
 Benefits of this procedure include: